-At DP Juza we craft 90% of our custom cabinet doors in the shaker style, utilizing a mortise and tenon joint.
-While we can make any style of cabinet door, the shaker style is how most cabinet doors begin.
+At DP Juza most of our custom cabinet doors start out in the shaker style, with a mortise and tenon joint.

 Each cabinet door features a center panel, with rails on the top and bottom and stiles on either side.
-This door also has a bead, a rounded piece of wood, that are added to door fronts for aesthetics.
+The pictured door above also has a bead, a rounded piece of wood, that is added to door fronts for aesthetics.

 Measure Twice, Cut Once

-Our woodworkers confirms what cutter to use, and the dimensions listed on the project print.
-Once the print sizes are confirmed the woodworker references the print to size all the cabinet doors.
+Our woodworkers confirm what cutter to use, and the dimensions listed on the project print.
+After confirming print sizes, the woodworker references the print to size all the cabinet doors.

-Whenever possible, we cut our cabinet door pieces to ensure the wood grain on the panel matches top to bottom and right to left on the cabinet.
+We always cut our cabinet door pieces so the wood grain matches from top to bottom and side to side.
 We achieve this by cutting the pieces of the door from the same sheet of wood.
 This results in an aesthetically pleasing finished piece.

 Two woodworkers independently size all the doors to double-check their measurements, ensuring they both have the correct sizes.
-Once they determine the correct size, a cut list is made.
+A woodworking makes a cut list after the correct sizes are established.

 Organization Key

-Organization is important in this process due to the number of pieces needed to make the doors for a fixture.
-For instance, a fixture with six doors requires a total of 54 pieces, as each door consists of 9 parts.
+Organization is important in this process, as many individual pieces are required to make doors for one cabinet fixture.
+For instance, a fixture with six doors requires 54 pieces, as each door has nine parts.

 To aid in organization, our woodworkers keep the stiles and rails separate and labeled for easy reference.
 They first cut the stiles to size, double-checking the cuts for accuracy.